Important Travel Information

 Beer, wine and liquor are sold at outlets across the Island.
 The import of liquor into the province is regulated.

 Drinking on any public beach on the Island is against the law.

-Prince Edward Island is a welcoming, friendly destination for LGBT travellers looking for vibrant culture, amazing cuisine, and a relaxed lifestyle.
-Visit the PEI Gay Tourism Association site for information about accommodations, things to do, marriages, and more!
+Prince Edward Island is a welcoming, friendly destination for LGBTQ+ travellers looking for vibrant culture, amazing cuisine, and a relaxed lifestyle.

 The Canadian dollar is the currency used on Prince Edward Island.
 Many operators and retailers will accept American dollars, but not always at the official exchange rate.
 Businesses do not typically accept other foreign currencies.
 It is recommended that you convert your national currency into Canadian dollars before travelling to PEI.

 Traveller’s cheques are recommended as an alternative to carrying large amounts of cash.